 \subsubsection{Reconstruction and post-processing}

-We used a clinical reconstruction protocol based on the ordered subset expectation maximization (OSEM) algorithm to reconstruct the normal-dose and low-dose images.
+We used a clinical reconstruction protocol based on the ordered subset expectation maximization (OSEM) algorithm implemented with CASTOR \cite{merlin2018castor} to reconstruct the normal-dose and low-dose images.
 The reconstruction compensated for attenuation and collimator-detector response.
-3-D Butterworth filtering with filter order of 5 and cutoff frequency of 0.44 cm$^{-1}$ was applied to the images, which were then reoriented to the short axis using linear interpolation.
+The number of subsets and the iterations in the OSEM algorithm was selected based on the protocol used in the clinic.
+3-D Butterworth filtering with filter order of 5 and cutoff frequency of 0.44 cm$^{-1}${cycles/cm} was applied to the images, which were then reoriented to the short axis using linear interpolation.
 From this reoriented image, we extracted a $48\times 48\times 48$ volume where the center of the volume coincided with the center of LV.
 For better dynamic range, we set the range of the pixel values to [0, $x_{LV}$] where $x_{LV}$ is the maximum value inside the LV wall.